algorithmiaio/shorties/README.md

     corpus  = client.algo('StanfordNLP/SentenceSplit/0.1.0').pipe(input)
 ```

 Now that we have the sentences, we'll pass those into the Generate Trigram Frequencies algorithm along with two tags that mark the beginning and ends of the data.
-The final paramater is the address of the output file in your Data section on Algorithmia (no need to modify the last three parameters, the tags can be copied and the data URL will automatically put the file into your Data!).
+The final parameter is the address of the output file in your Data section on Algorithmia (no need to modify the last three parameters, the tags can be copied and the data URL will automatically put the file into your Data!).

 ```
 #  generate trigrams